 This can assist IP owners in maintaining different pricing and marketing strategies in different territories, as well as ensuring that consumers only receive products meeting strict EEA quality standards that are authorised for distribution in the market.

-Will I be able to import goods from the EEA?
+Can I import goods into the UK from the EEA?

-Goods placed on the market in the EEA (other than in the UK) by, or with the consent of, the right-holder before or on Exit Day will continue to be exhausted in the EEA and the UK after Exit Day.
-Therefore, such goods (subject to any contractual restrictions) will be capable of being imported into the UK after Exit Day, without any question of exhaustion being in issue.
+Goods placed on the market in the EEA (other than in the United Kingdom ("UK")) by, or with the consent of, the right-holder before or on 31 December 2020 will continue to be exhausted in the EEA and the UK thereafter.
+Therefore, such goods (subject to any contractual restrictions) will be capable of being imported into the UK on or after 1 January 2021, without any question of exhaustion being in issue.

-However, the position regarding goods placed on the market in the EEA (other than in the UK) by, or with the consent of, the right-holder after Exit Day is less clear.
+The position regarding goods placed on the market in the EEA (other than in the UK) by, or with the consent of, the right-holder on or after 1 January 2021 is less clear.

-Will goods put on the market in the UK be exhausted in the EEA?
+Are goods put on the market in the UK exhausted in the EEA?

 Differences for patent-protected goods